nchocholova/english-for-designers/03-case-studies/draft4.md

 ## The Client Pivot: A Softer Landing

-The final presentation was met with warm praise – _“It’s very well thought out,”_ the owner said – but also a pause.
+The final presentation was met with warm praise – _“It’s very well thought out,”_ the owner said – but there was also a pause.
 In the end, they chose a **simpler, more logo-focused route**.
 Not quite the landing we envisioned, but one that taught us plenty about letting go.